python-trio/trio/README.rst

      maybe for waitpid support?

+     eh... for waitpid it's probably better to just spawn a thread without any supervisor at all, it eventually does call_soon, that's all.

+   - Task.add_monitor should just refuse to accept anything except a actual UnboundedQueue, so we don't have to think about how to deal with errors from weird user code.

+   - Should regular queues default to capacity=1?
+Should they even *support* capacity >1?

+   - I looked at h2 and yeah, we definitely need to make stream have aclose() instead of close().
+Sigh.
+     ...If aclose is a cancellation point, does it need special cancellation semantics, like the mess around POSIX close?
+I'm leaning towards, for sockets it's implemented as

+     async def aclose(self):
+         self.close()
+         await yield_briefly()

+     ...but what about for other objects where closing really does require some work? __aexit__ in general has a problem here.

+     in, like, an HTTP/2 server, you can't just defer cancellation while doing await sendall(channel_close_frame), because you've
+     just made your timeouts ineffective and put yourself at the mercy of the remote server.
+So maybe the rule is you need a with on the socket *and* an async with on the stream, where the with on the socket does the rude cleanup (if necessary).

+     Or maybe stream needs a force_close() method.
+Or just a mandatory rule that when implementing aclose() you need some strategy for handling cancellation?

+   - make sure to @ki_protection_enabled all our __(a)exit__
+     implementations.
+Including @acontextmanager! it's not enough to protect the wrapped function.
+(Or is it?
+Or maybe we need to do both?
+I'm not sure what the call-stack looks like for a re-entered generator... and ki_protection for async generators is a bit of a mess, ugh. maybe ki_protection needs to use inspect to check for generator/asyncgenerator and in that case do the local injection thing. or maybe yield from.)

+     I think there is an unclosable loop-hole here though b/c we can't enable @ki_protection atomically with the entry to __(a)exit__.
+If a KI arrives just before entering __(a)exit__, that's OK.
+And if it arrives after we've entered and the callstack is properly marked, that's also OK.
+But... since the mark is on the frame, not the code, we can't apply the mark instantly when entering, we need to wait for a few bytecode to be executed first.
+This is where having a bytecode flag or similar would be useful.
+(Or making it possible to attach attributes to code objects.
+I guess I could violently subclass CodeType, then swap in my new version... ugh.)

+     I'm actually not 100% certain that this is even possible at the bytecode level, since exiting a with block seems to expand into 3 separate bytecodes?

    - does yield_if_cancelled need to check the deadline before deciding whether to yield? could we get in a situation where a deadline never fires b/c we aren't yielding to the IO loop?